Heya! Welcome To LBB

 12 Different Types Of Chocolate To Satisfy Your Sweet Tooth

 Chocolate is a superior dessert fix that appeals to all senses, and no one can deny the fact.
 Happy, sad, celebrating, hungry, or in the mood to bake something?
 Chocolate makes anything and everything better, but like all things, it's not one size fits all.
 While we're all aware of the usual milk and dark and white chocolates, there's more to the world of chocolate.
-Keep reading to know about 12 types of chocolates!
+Keep reading to learn about the different types of chocolates!

 Milk Chocolate